How Much Does It Cost To File For Divorce In San Diego County?

 The filing fee for a divorce in California is $300.
 This fee is mandatory and must be paid in order to initiate a divorce.
 If the divorce is contested, the filing fee will likely increase.
 If you are seeking an automatic dissolution of your marriage, you may be able to negotiate a reduced or waived filing fee.

-When contemplating divorce, many couples understandably wonder how much it will cost.
+Many couples understandably wonder how much divorce will cost.
 Unfortunately, the answer may vary significantly depending on a couple’s specific situation.

 Who Pays Costs In Divorce?